ZeroMeltdown/ISX-2250-Africa-Delete/README.md

-		NOTE: These tables are typically adjusted per individual truck as the outcome of alterations to egr and exhaust components is umpredictable.
+		NOTE: These tables are typically adjusted per individual truck as the outcome of alterations to egr and exhaust components is unpredictable.

 + Test equipment well for proper maximum boost levels and adjust as necessary.
-Do not alter the Incal file for this but only the enigne file taken form the engine directly.
+Do not alter the Incal file for this but only the engine file taken form the engine directly.
 If it is desired to make a permanent change to the overlay itself for a particular CPL, copy it as a different filename and include the CPL in its name.
 It then can